Pallet Racking in DRC: Types and Uses for Mining, FMCG and Bonded Warehouses

 Five Rack Types We Specify for DRC Warehouses

-• Selective pallet racking – the universal default for FMCG distribution centres in Kinshasa, Lubumbashi and Goma where SKU variety is high and 100 per cent pallet face access matters.
+- Selective pallet racking – remains the most widely used warehouse storage system due to its flexibility and accessibility.
+It is particularly suitable for FMCG distribution centres in Kinshasa, Lubumbashi and Goma where SKU variety is high and accessibility matters.
 Designed and tested to BS EN 15512:2020+A1:2022, the structural code for adjustable beam pallet racking systems.

-• Drive-in racking – high-density storage for the mining sector’s homogeneous loads (drill consumables, reagents, packaged cobalt feed).
-Common at Kolwezi and Likasi mine-supply hubs where line-item velocity is low and pallet uniformity is high.
+- Drive-in racking – is designed for high-density storage environments where pallet uniformity is high and stock rotation requirements are lower.
+Common applications include chemical storage, bulk industrial materials, and mining consumables at Kolwezi and Likasi mine-supply hubs where line-item velocity is low and pallet uniformity is high.

-• Cantilever racking – long-item storage for steel rebar, pipe and timber distributors on the Matadi-Kinshasa route and at the Maluku Special Economic Zone, where building-materials traders feed the Kinshasa construction market.
+- Cantilever racking – specifically engineered for long, bulky, or irregularly shaped products such as steel rebar, pipe and timber on the Matadi-Kinshasa route and at the Maluku Special Economic Zone, where building-materials traders feed the Kinshasa construction market.

 For a side-by-side breakdown of those configurations on a Nairobi reference build, see our Kenya pallet racking types and applications guide.
 The DRC angle in this post is the country-specific spec: corridor logistics, coating, anchorage and customs paperwork.
 Mining-operations use cases sit on our DRC warehouse and racking for mining and industrial operations post.